Murray makes 27 saves, Penguins beat Canucks 3-0

 The Canucks took another hit to their already bleak playoff outlook.
 With St. Louis beating the New York Islanders 4-3 earlier Saturday, the Canucks are 10 points back for the second wild card in the Western Conference.

-Vancouver goalie Ryan Miller was outstanding despite the loss, making a season-high 45 saves.
+Miller made a season-high 45 saves.

+''Ryan Miller played fantastic tonight,'' Cole said. ''You see how dominant of a goaltender he can be.
+We had a ton of chances and sooner or later those are going to go in eventually.
+We had to keep making it hard on him, which we did.''

 About eight minutes into the game, the Canucks looked to have scored first, with Daniel Sedin's corner shot along the goal line ricocheting in off Michael Chaput's skate.
 However, it was called off on goaltender interference following a coach's challenge.